How to Migrate an Apache Website to Caddy

 Conclusion

-Migrating an Apache website to ServBay's Caddy server is straightforward, with no configuration changes needed.
-Users only need to add the website to ServBay.
-Caddy's configuration syntax is simple and readable; ServBay has pre-configured Rewrite and PHP handling, usually requiring no additional setup.
-Through this guide, you can learn how to migrate Laravel and WordPress websites to ServBay.
+Migrating an Apache website to ServBay's Caddy server is very simple, requiring no configuration changes; users just need to add the website in ServBay.
+The configuration file syntax of Caddy is simple and easy to read, and ServBay has already configured the rewrite rules and PHP handling, typically requiring no additional configuration.
+Through this article, you can learn how to migrate Laravel and WordPress websites to Caddy.